Probus Club of Warragul - Tarago Inc.

 Probus club #1006155 incorporation number A0047473C

-Our Caravan Group.
+Our Caravan and Cabin Group.

 Our Leader is Bill E, 0407 432 931, ably assisted by Ian C 0427 231 791.